GLSRC/rescomp/README.md

 ## Reservoir Computing

-This repository contains the Pre-Alpha python 3 package **rescomp** implementing the machine learning technique Reservoir Computing.
+This repository contains the Pre-Alpha python 3 package **rescomp** implementing the machine learning technique Reservoir Computing(RC).

 Development largely takes place at the DLR group _Komplexe Plasmen_ in Oberpfaffenhofen, but contributions from other DLR sites are encouraged.